caseyWebb/hubbard/README.md

 Setting a password and secret are also __HIGHLY__ recommended, but it will work without them.

-Other options should be self explanatory and can be provided via config.js or environment variables
+Other options should be self explanatory and can be provided via config.js or environment variables.

 __config.js__
 ```javascript